momyc/gevent-fastcgi/README.md

 #gevent-fastcgi

-WSGI-over-FastCGI server implementation using **gevent** coroutine-based networking library ( <http://www.gevent.org/>).
+FastCGI server implementation using **gevent** coroutine-based networking library ( <http://www.gevent.org/>).
 No need to monkeypatch and slow down your favourite FastCGI server in order to make it "green".

+Provides simple request handler API to allow for custom request handlers.
+Comes with `gevent_fastcgi.wsgi.WSGIRequestHandler` that uses standard `wsgiref.handlers.BasicCGIHandler` for running WSGI applications.

+Full support for FastCGI protocol connection multiplexing, i.e. it can serve multiple simulteneous requests over single connection.
+Requires support on Web-server side.

+Can be configured to fork multiple processes to better utilize multi-core CPUs.

-Supports connection multiplexing.
-Includes adapters for Django and frameworks that use PasteDeploy like Pylons and Pyramid.
+Includes adapters for Django and frameworks that use PasteDeploy like Pylons and Pyramid to simplify depolyment.

 ## Installation